-Policies Implementation

-Shareholders have the right to elect, remove and replace directors and vote on certain corporate acts in accordance with the Corporation Code.
-Cumulative voting shall be used in the election of directors.
-Directors may be removed with or without cause, but directors shall not be removed without cause if it will deny minority shareholders representation in the Board.
+Policies Implementation , , , directors and vote on certain corporate acts in accordance with the lection of directors.
+Directors may be removed with or without cause, by minority shareholders representation in the Board.

 Removal of directors requires an affirmative vote of two-thirds of the outstanding capital of the Corporation.
 Minority shareholders shall have the right to propose the holding of a meeting, and the right to propose items in the agenda of the meeting, provided the items are legitimate business purposes.